 Updating a menu on EM-COP ▲

 Where enabled, click to apply the changes to the menu in EM-COP.
+You should do this once you have finished making changes.
 Access the menu from the corresponding icon on the EM-COP Desktop to ensure the changes have loaded.
 Please note that you may need to refresh the page - hold the Ctrl key when you click refresh.

 The EM-COP menu shows the status when last updated.
-This may be different towhich always shows the current state.
+This may be different towhich always shows the current state, or in other words, the work in progress.
 However, the EM-COP menu will always display quickly for users.

 Adding external links to a menu ▲